-- (1) The amounts disclosed in this column include the value of Company provided term life insurance, leased car, executive Medical Reimbursement Plan and club dues and fees. - (2) The amounts disclosed in this column include the Company contributions to the L. B. Foster Voluntary Investment Plan and the Supplemental Executive Retirement Plan. - (3) This amount includes \$10,164 for a Company provided leased car. - (4) This amount includes 9,230 for a Company provided leased car. - (5) This amount includes club dues and fees of \$4,044 and \$7,713 for a Company provided leased car. - (6) This amount includes club dues and fees of \$3,966 and \$7,684 for a Company provided leased car. - The total is less than 10% of the executive's total salary and bonus for the year.
+(1) The amounts disclosed in this column include the cost of Company provided term life insurance, leased car, executive Medical Reimbursement Plan and country club dues and fees.

+(2) The amounts disclosed in this column include the Company contributions to the L. B. Foster Voluntary Investment Plan and the Supplemental Executive Retirement Plan.

+- (3) This amount includes the cost of the Company provided leased car--\$10,164. - (4) This amount includes country club dues and fees of \$4,721 and the cost of the Company provided leased car--\$8,370. - (5) This amount includes country club dues and fees of \$4,044 and the cost of the Company provided leased car--\$7,713. - \ The total is less than 10% of the executive's total salary and bonus for the year.